heehee812/Teris-battle/README.md

-# Teris-battle
 # Teris Battle Result Prediction

 ### Description
-The goal of this project is to predict the result after input blocks on the game board.
+The goal of this project is to predict the result after input blocks on the game board.:battery:

 ### Main flow chart
 ![](https://i.imgur.com/mE1wNXF.png)